opendatacube/datacube-core/docs/installation/database/configuration.rst

 3c.
 Via an Environment Variable
 +++++++++++++++++++++++++++++++

+.. envvar:: ODC_ENVIRONMENT

    If not explicitly specified via methods 3a. and 3b. above, the active environment can be specified with the ``$ODC_ENVIRONMENT`` environment variable.

 3d.
 Default Environment
 +++++++++++++++++++++++

 If not specified by any of the methods 3a. to 3d. above, the ``default`` environment is used.
 If no ``default`` environment is known, an error is raised.
 It is strongly recommended that a ``default`` environment be defined in all configuration files - either explicitly, or as an alias to an explicitly defined environment.

-  If no environment named ``default`` is known, but one named ``datacube`` **IS** known, the ``datacube`` environment is used and a deprecation warning issued.  ``datacube`` will be dropped as a legacy default environment name in a future release.
+If no environment named ``default`` is known, but one named ``datacube`` **IS** known, the ``datacube`` environment is used and a deprecation warning issued.
+``datacube`` will be dropped as a legacy default environment name in a future release.

 4. Generic Environment Variable Overrides
 -----------------------------------------